This post may contain affiliate links. Please read our disclosure policy.

 Recipe Tips and Tricks

 • Use the Right Potatoes.
-I do not recommend using this recipe for baby potatoes, red potatoes, or new potatoes, as they will cook too quickly (save those for Roasted Potatoes and Carrots).
-See the blog post above for my recommendations.
+I do not recommend using this recipe for baby potatoes, red potatoes, or new potatoes, as they will cook too quickly (save those for Roasted Red Potatoes).
+Russets or Yukon golds are the best potatoes for the air fryer.

 • Poke Holes in Your Potato.
 The odds of your potato exploding in the air fryer are extremely low, but poking holes is a simple way to ensure the odds are zero.
 Plus, the holes allow steam to escape during cooking.